liammoat/ckad-workshop/labs/03-fireworks-exercise-part1.md

     </p>
     </details>

-1. Scale the deployment ```fireworks``` to 5 replicas.
+1. Scale the deployment 'fireworks' to **5** replicas.
 Observe the Pods being created.

    <details><summary>hint</summary>
     <p>

     ```bash
-    # There are few ways you can scale deployment in exam
+    # There are a couple of ways you can scale deployment in exam

     # 1. Using edit command to update replica count
     kubectl edit deployment <deployment name>